amanmadov/msin616-final-project/README.md

 <br/>

-For each borrowed book copy, the library keeps track of the copy id and the card number of the person who borrowed it.
-The library keeps track of the date on which it was borrowed and records the due date which is `two weeks` after the borrow date.
-When the copy is returned this record is updated with the return date.
+For each borrowed book copy, the library keeps track of the `copy id` and the `card number` of the person who borrowed it.
+The library keeps track of the `date on which it was borrowed` and records the due date which is **two weeks** after the borrow date.
+When the copy is returned this record is **updated** with the `return date` .
-When a book copy is borrowed, the copy is marked as `BORROWED`.
-When the book copy is returned the copy is marked as `AVAILABLE` or `NOT BORROWED`.
+When a book copy is borrowed, the copy is marked as `BORROWED` .
+When the book copy is returned the copy is marked as `AVAILABLE` or `NOT BORROWED` .
-A borrower can’t borrow a book from a particular branch unless that branch has a copy of that book and it is currently in stock (e.g. not being borrowed by someone else)
+A borrower can’t borrow a book from a particular branch unless that branch has a copy of that book and it is **currently in stock** (e.g. not being borrowed by someone else)
-When a borrower returns a book copy after the due date the system calculates the amount owed and any overdue charge incurred is added to the card balance
+When a borrower returns a book copy **after the due date** the system calculates the `amount owed` and any overdue charge incurred is added to the `card balance` .
-A borrower can not use a card to borrow books, if he owes `more than 10 dollars` on that card.
+A borrower can not use a card to borrow books, if he owes **more than 10 dollars** on that card.
 The library has a list of overdue charges.
-The charges are currently `.05` each day for `juvenile` books and `.10` per day for adult books.
-When a book is returned late the borrower pays charges that are in effect at the time the book is returned.
+The charges are currently **.05** each day for **juvenile** books and **.10** per day for adult books.
+When a book is returned **late** the borrower pays charges that are in effect at the time the book is returned.
-Any reading item that is categorized as reference may not be borrowed.
+Any reading item that is categorized as `reference` may **not** be borrowed.

-Stored procedure for borrowing operation
+Stored procedure for **borrowing** operation

 ```sql
 /*